 If you have more bedrooms than you are entitled to, the property is considered under-occupied.
 For example, if you are a single person with no dependents living in a three or four bedroom property, you are under-occupying the property.

-There are also exceptions under the FACS Housing bedroom entitlement policy where a tenant may be able to live in a property that has additional bedrooms such as when specialist medical equipment needs to be stored.
+There are also exceptions under the DCJ Housing bedroom entitlement policy where a tenant may be able to live in a property that has additional bedrooms such as when specialist medical equipment needs to be stored.
 Your local Client Service Officer will be able to discuss these situations with you.

 The table below outlines the standard bedroom entitlements for public housing:

 |Household type||Standard bedroom entitlement|